 Make sure that you present your brand — may it be for a small business — on Twitter the same way you would or already have with all your other Social Media accounts.
-Your twitter profile should be enticing and interesting.
-But don’t steer far away from the aesthetic and feel that you created for your brand on, say, Instagram, as this would most likely confuse your followers as to what your brand is really all about and what it truly represents.
+Your twitter profile should be enticing and interesting for several people to take notice.
+But don’t steer far away from the aesthetic and feel that you created for your brand on, say, Instagram, as this would most likely confuse your audience as to what you’re really all about and what it truly represents.

-Once you’ve settled everything there is to settle with your account, you should then start following people that you feel would be interested in your brand and what you’re offering.
-When you follow people, it’s most likely for them to notice your account and in return, maybe follow you back and check your brand.
+Once you’ve settled everything there is to settle with your account, you should then start following people that you feel would be interested in you and what you’re offering.
+When you follow people, it’s most likely for them to notice your account and in return, maybe follow you back and check you out.

 Simply creating an account and following people is not enough, though.
-Your first few tweets will have to be enticing enough for them to actually have any real interest in your account and/or your brand.
+Your first few tweets will have to be enticing enough for them to actually have any real interest in your account and/or your business.
 Make sure that you tweet content that are relevant to your target audience to make them see that you are worth following.
-More twitter followers can potentially lead to more sales.
+More twitter following can potentially lead to more sales.

-Since you are able to include media content onto your tweets, you should definitely utilize this feature for your brand’s best interest.
-Upload relatable photos and videos that will keep your followers coming back for more and help you in gaining more followers.
+Since you are able to include media content onto your tweets, you should definitely utilize this great feature for your brand’s best interest.
+Upload relatable photos and videos that will keep your audience coming back for more and help you in gaining more.

-And of course, since Twitter popularized hashtags, it’s just fair to say that you definitely should be using them to keep up with what’s trending.
+And of course, since Twitter popularized hashtag, it’s just fair to say that you definitely should be using them to keep up with what’s trending.
 Most Twitter users follow certain hashtags and check out the “Trending Now” hashtags to see what’s hip and happening around the globe.
-If you use hashtags that are currently trending, but are still related to your small business or brand, it’s more likely for users to discover your account.
+If you use hashtags that are currently trending, but are still related to your small business, it’s more likely for users to discover your account.
 This will, in turn, provide you with new followers and new audience.

 Twitter’s Edge Over Other Platforms